-Once the financials start to fall into place, one of the final obstacles to decarbonization is understanding what solutions are possible for you.
+Once the financials start to fall into place, one of the final obstacles to decarbonization is understanding what solutions are possible for your business.
 Our recommendation is to engage with an expert like EnTech Solutions early in the process.

 You don’t have to have it all figured out; we can walk you through the process.
 Once you provide some relatively basic information, we can model numerous design options and show you a variety of scenarios that could help you reach your goals.
 If your most important goal is net-zero emissions, then we can show you what that might look like.
 If your goal is to improve operational resilience and create a reliable power source, then your design will focus on that.
 And if you simply want to make some progress on sustainability goals on a limited budget, that is possible, too.

-The end result is a personalized solution tailored to your specific decarbonization goals.
+The end result is a personalized solution tailored to your organization’s specific decarbonization goals.

 Our ability to assess your current state of operations and model possibilities is the first step in determining how viable a reduction in carbon emissions is for your company and your circumstance.
 When you work with an EnTech energy advisor who can be with you from beginning to end, we often hear that it brings peace of mind around these decisions.